By Cami Sauder

 If you’re looking for a tropical international destination reachable on Southwest Airlines, and better yet, using your Southwest Companion Pass, I’d love to introduce you to Nassau, Bahamas.
 There are so many fun things to do in Nassau!

-Since Nassau is so close to the U.S., just a quick one-hour flight from Fort Lauderdale, I’ve returned many times for trips with my spouse, a girl’s weekend, my parents’ 50th anniversary and even a four-generation trip.
+Since Nassau is so close to the U.S., just a quick one-hour flight from Fort Lauderdale, I’ve returned many times for trips with my spouse as a couple, a girl’s weekend with friends, my parents’ 50th anniversary and even a four-generation trip often on a cruise.
+Caribbean cruises often disembark their ship at the port there.
 I enjoy the sunshine, the people and the food and have made so many great memories there!

 There’s no need to learn a new language in Nassau, as most everyone speaks English, and they can share with you — if you ask them — all that the island has to offer!
 The locals are friendly and helpful :).

 Here are some of my favorite activities to keep you busy on Nassau from water fun to local attractions to free tours!

 16 Unforgettable Things to Do in Nassau, Bahamas

 1. Travel Like the Locals… By Jitney